yashsharma-007/yashsharma-007/README.md

 ### About Me
 I’m a software developer with a passion for building clean, scalable, and user-friendly solutions.
 I am not perfect but I am always open to learn new and work till completion .
-New works don't scare , i see them as a oppurtunity to learn
+New works don't scare me , i see them as a oppurtunity to learn

 ### Languages and Frameworks
 - **Java**: Currently exploring the intricacies of building secure and scalable applications.